Why Travel Nurse Case Manager Jobs are in DemandPosted On March 9, 2018

 While case management RNs do not provide direct hands-on care, they are a vital piece of the care contiuum, and in some ways they are the glue that holds the treatment plan together.

-Requirements to land a travel nurse job in case management
+Requirements to land travel nurse case manager jobs

 Like all travel nurses, case managers need an active RN license; BSN is typically prefered, but ASN nurses can work in the field once they have comparable experience of 3-5 years clinical background.